Magnetic field induced anomalous pion couplings: Summary and discussion

 Unusual pion couplings to baryons, or conversely constituent quarks, can possibly be used to probe the appearance of magnetic fields in relativistic heavy-ion collisions \cite{PPNP}.
 Their effects in hadron structure and dynamics are expected to be possibly identified in experimental observations.
-The strength of the present anomalous pion couplings to constituent quarks are small and signals of their effect would need high precision measurements.
-We speculated a transition of a neutral pion into a single photon could be an indication of magnetic fields.
+The strength of the present anomalous pion couplings to constituent quarks is small and signals of their effect would need high precision measurements.
+Corresponding averaged quadratic radia (scalar and vector) have been defined in the usual way and numerical estimations were provided.
+We speculated that that a transition of a neutral pion into a single photon could take place and it could be an indication of magnetic fields.
 However, this transition is forbidden unless some external interaction modifies the three-momentum of the (possibly) mutating pion.
-This might happen for a neutral pion in a hadron gas endowed with vorticity.
-A more extensive analysis of the whole form factor will be provided elsewhere.
+More extensive analysis of possible consequences of the above form factors will be provided elsewhere.